tlynx538/researchbase/README.md

     4. cd researchbase/sql-dumps
     5. psql -f <the sql dump file name>
     6. cd ..
-    7. Rename sample.env to .env OR run mv sample.env .env
+    7. Rename sample.env to .env OR mv sample.env .env
     7. npm install
     7. npm run test // use this to actually run the application
     8. Go to http://localhost:8000 to view the application